 This post may contain affiliate links.

-Hummus without tahini is basically made of chickpea, sesame seeds, and olive.
-Apart from the basic ingredients garlic, lemon, yogurt, and salt are used to season the sauce.
+Hummus without tahini is basically made of chickpea, sesame seeds, and extra virgin olive oil.
+Apart from the major ingredients garlic, lemon, yogurt, and salt are used to season the dip.

-How do you make hummus without tahini taste better?
+How do you make it?

-This recipe is great for those who wish to make hummus without tahini from scratch.
+This recipe is great for those who wish to make hummus from scratch.
 And I bet once you've enjoyed the taste of this freshly toasted sesame tahini and extra virgin olive oil.
 You won't touch the store-bought stuff.

 Steps to make tahini